ray-project/tutorial/README.rst

 Tune is a tool for distributed hyperparameter search.
 There is one tutorial notebook for Tune: ``tune_exercises/Tune.ipynb``.
 Answers can be found in ``tune_exercises/Tune-Answers.ipynb``.
-The notebook can be opened in a Jupyter notebook by running the following commands.
+The notebook can be opened in a Jupyter notebook by running the following commands. **Note**: The Tune notebook has exercises that don't work on Jupyter Lab.

 .. code-block:: bash

   cd tutorial/tune_exercises
   jupyter-notebook

-**Note**: This notebook doesn't work on Jupyter Lab.